 As summer is wrapping up, it’s time to start thinking about fall!
 With schools and shops getting in early on the autumn action, it’s no doubt fall is on our minds.
 So pour yourself a cup of coffee, or something pumpkin if that’s your jam.
 Let’s make a fall bucket list!
-In this post, you’ll find fall activity ideas for kids, a printable fall bucket list, and a list of holidays.
+In this post, you’ll find fall activity ideas for kids, printable fall bucket list ideas, and a list of fall holidays.
 Plus, a list of local Portland ideas.

 Fall Bucket List Ideas: Activities